-The “gray zone” allele in the Fragile X mental retardation 1 (FMR1) gene is so named because much about it remains unknown.
+The “gray zone” allele in the FMRI (Fragile X mental retardation 1) gene is so named because much about it remains unknown.
 The color evokes an image of the middle ground between stark black and white, a mixing ground of two extremes.
 Or perhaps one envisions gray skies, looming and dull over the horizon.
-Surprisingly, the gray zone is anything but dull, and instead represents a burgeoning area of research in Fragile X-associated Disorders.
+Surprisingly, the gray zone is anything but dull, and instead represents a burgeoning area of research in Fragile X-associated disorders.

 An allele is a variant of a gene, and we each possess two alleles for each gene, excluding the genes that are on the sex chromosomes (i.e., the X and Y chromosome).
-For example, a gene for eye color has several alleles, such as light brown or dark brown.
+For example, a gene for eye color has several alleles, such as light brown, dark brown, or blue.
 My eye color is different from your eye color because we have a different combination of alleles.
 These natural variants within a gene are what make each of us so unique.

 Interestingly, the gray zone allele does not simply seem to be a less mild form of the premutation allele.
 One study found that the alleles between 51–60 CGG repeats were more likely to be transmitted to the next generation, while earlier studies observed that alleles > 70 CGG repeats were less likely to be transmitted.
 For example, if a woman has a gray zone allele and a typical allele, her child should have a 50/50 chance of receiving the gray zone allele.
 Instead, the study found that children were more likely to have received the gray zone allele than the typical allele.
 The increased likelihood of passing on the gray zone allele suggests that this allele may confer some kind of biological advantage, increasing the chances that a cell with that allele survives through birth.